voxpupuli/puppet-stash/README.md

 ### A Hiera example

 This example is used in production for 500 users in an traditional enterprise environment.
-Your milage may vary.
+Your mileage may vary.
 The dbpassword can be stored using eyaml hiera extension.

 ```yaml
 # Stash configuration